munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-This means that when we execute each `OP_METHOD` instruction, the top of the stack is the closure for the method with the class right under it.
-Once we've reached the end of the methods, we no longer need the class and pop it off the
+This means that when we execute each `OP_METHOD` instruction, the stack has the method's closure on top with the class right under it.
+Once we've reached the end of the methods, we no longer need the class and tell the VM pop it off the stack.
-stack:

 ^code pop-class (1 before, 2 after)

-Putting all of that together, here is a class declaration to throw at the
+Putting all of that together, here is an example class declaration to throw at the compiler:
-compiler:

 ```lox
 class Brunch {